Is substitute teaching a full-time job—short term or long term?

 For the most part, it’s not.
 At most school districts across the country, substitute teaching hours are scheduled to be 6-7 hours a day-up to five days a week.
 It’s typically a part-time, hourly, or per diem role.
 Those don’t qualify as full-time substitute teacher status.

 At Kelly Education, we place tens of thousands of substitute teachers in millions of classroom assignments each year.
 Many of those substitute teachers enjoy picking up work almost daily.
 Some take long-term substitute teacher assignments.
 Others appreciate a lighter schedule, only working a few days a week.
+Additionally, when you work with us, we offer many perks and benefits in addition to your paycheck.

 The flexibility of being able to choose when you work is one of the many perks of being a substitute teacher